| Posture

 practitioner working on your posture from an hour to

+an hour and fifteen minutes.
 The terms Rolfing® and Rolfer® are

 registered trade marks of the Rolf Institute of Structural